 4. FLAG ROCK BASTION FOR THE BEST VIEW OF GALLE

 After checking out the Mosque, continue your visit at Flag Rock Bastion.
-This is a lookout located at the corner of the rampart opposite to the lighthouse.
-This is one of the best spot to take photos of the Lighthouse.
+This is a lookout located at the corner of the rampart opposite the lighthouse.
+This is one of the best spots to take photos of the Lighthouse.
 This place is especially popular at sunset, as it offers one of the most stunning viewpoints in Galle.

 5. EXPLORE GALLE TOWN INSIDE THE FORT

 Start your exploration of the town by walking around the pedestrian streets full of shops, restaurants and trendy cafes.
 Make sure to check out the main street called Pedlar St. If you need a break for food, coffee or refreshing cocktail this is the place to go.
 You will find several cute restaurants and cafes lined up in Peddlar Street.